-The rapid development and the launch of several novel COVID-19 vaccines for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an extraordinary and remarkable accomplishment of modern science.
-The Pfizer-BioNTech BNT162b2 was the first vaccine to be granted temporary authorization for emergency use by the Medicines and Healthcare Products Regulatory Agency (MHRA) in the U.K for the treatment of COVID-19 on 2 December 2020.1 Soon after, on 11 December 2020, it also received emergency use authorization (EUA) by the U.S. Food and Drug Administration (FDA).2 EUA is a mechanism to facilitate the availability of vaccines during public health emergencies, such as the current COVID-19 pandemic.
+The rapid development and the launch of several novelCOVID-19 vaccines for severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an extraordinary and remarkable accomplishment of modern science.
+ThePfizer-BioNTech BNT162b2 was the first vaccine to be granted temporary authorization for emergency use by the Medicines and Healthcare Products Regulatory Agency (MHRA) in the U.K for the treatment of COVID-19on Dec 2, 2020.1 Soon after, on Dec 11, 2020, it also received emergency use authorization (EUA) by the U.S. Food and Drug Administration (FDA).2EUA is a mechanism to facilitate the availability of vaccines during public health emergencies, such as the current COVID-19 pandemic.
 Under an EUA, the FDA may allow the use of unapproved medical products (including vaccines) to prevent serious or life-threatening disease when certain statutory criteria have been met and no adequate and/or approved alternatives are available.
-The authorization of BNT162b2 was followed by an EUA for a second COVID-19 vaccine, the Moderna mRNA-1273 on 18 December 2020.3 This was followed by the authorization of mRNA-1273 for use by other regulatory agencies such as the European Commission, UK MHRA, Israel Ministry of
+The authorization of BNT162b2 was followed by an EUA fora second COVID-19 vaccine, the Moderna mRNA-1273 on Dec 18, 2020.3 This was followed by the authorization of mRNA-1273 for use by other regulatory agencies such as the European Commission, UK MHRA, Israel Ministry of Health, and others.4 On December 30, a third COVID-19 vaccine, the Oxford/AstraZeneca recombinant adenoviral AZD1222orChAdOx1-S was authorized for use by the UK MHRA.5In addition to the above authorized COVID-19 vaccines, a number of other novel COVID-19 vaccines are currently indifferent phases of clinicals development.
+Currently used platforms in COVID-19vaccines include classical and novel platforms, such as RNA- and DNA-based, viral vectors (nonreplicating), protein subunits, virus like particles and inactivated viral platform (Table 1).6-8